Religion vs. Atheism

 The Bible's God is cruel and

-Are you a parent?
-When my boy was growing up, I used fear to wise him up to the facts of life.
 Fear of rattlesnakes will save you from dying by snake bite.
-Fear of electrocution will keep you from playing with bare wires.
+Fear of electrocution will keep you from fiddling with live wires.
 Fear of liver failure will prevent you from eating wild toad stools.
 Fear of drowning will make you wear a flotation device when out boating.
 Fear of poverty will motivate you to learn a marketable skill.
 Fear of death and injury will make you look both ways when crossing a street.
 Fear of burns will make you keep your hands off a hot stove.
 Fear of prison will make you obey the law and select your companions with care so you don't go down with them when they commit crimes.
 Fear of losing your best friend will make you treat them with respect and courtesy.
-And fear of Divine retribution will make you sit up and pay attention to the purpose behind Christ's crucifixion.
-So you see, fear is not always a bad thing.
+Fear of old age will make your think about a retirement plan.

 So-called common sense is not always rational and objective but on the contrary, is often emotional and reactive.
 When America dropped atomic bombs on Hiroshima and Nagasaki, that was an act of love.
 Are you aghast at that statement?
 Well, you feel aghast because you don't understand the ramifications of those bombs.
 They saved many thousands of American and allied lives.
 Yes, many Japanese mothers and children died in the resultant firestorm.
 But better they died than the children of America and the children of our allies.
 By killing all those Japanese, we demonstrated love for our own families and the families of our allies.
 We stopped Japanese imperialism and made the world a better place for Americans to live in; and ultimately, a better place for the Japanese too.